 Researching sensitive topics anonymously

 If you are a working journalist, you’ll know that everything these days leaves a digital trail.
-Even the government and privately-funded companies have a very difficult time hiding their online activities without someone managing to crack them.
+Even the government and private companies have a very difficult time hiding their online activities without someone managing to crack them.
 For you, this is probably a goldmine, and whether you do so the long way or the short way, you’ll end up getting the information you want.

 The problem here, however, is making sure you don’t reveal your identity when doing the research.
 Using a VPN to get a different IP address will make sure that none of your browsing history is being stored, as well as your personal data.
 This is crucial; if you appear on anyone’s radar even once, you put yourself at risk of being exposed.
 Considering the fact that downloading a VPN only takes a few minutes, it is a small price to pay for your own security and anonymity.